RookeriesDevelopment/rook-flutter-sdk-doc/rook_sdk_apple_health/README.md

-# Rook SDK Health Connect
+# Rook SDK Apple Health

-This package enables apps to extract and upload data from Health Connect.
+This package enables apps to extract and upload data from Apple Health.

 * This package was developed with our modular packages as a way to simplify their implementation:
     * rook-auth (native)
     * rook-users (native)
-    * rook-health-connect (native)
+    * rook-apple-health (native)
     * rook-transmission (native)

 ## Features